kirtichandak/amazon-eks-user-guide/doc_source/alb-ingress.md

 Your Kubernetes service must specify the `NodePort` type to use this traffic mode\.
 + **IP** – Registers pods as targets for the ALB\.
 Traffic reaching the ALB is directly routed to pods for your service\.
 You must specify the `alb.ingress.kubernetes.io/target-type: ip` annotation to use this traffic mode\.

+In order to tag Application Load Balancer’s created by the ALB Ingress controller, you can add the annotation `alb.ingress.kubernetes.io/tags` on the ALB Ingress controller to specify any additional tags that should be applied to ALB’s created.
+To learn more about the tags annotation visit [here](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/#tags).

 For other available annotations supported by the ALB Ingress Controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/)\.

 This topic shows you how to configure the ALB Ingress Controller to work with your Amazon EKS cluster\.